Painting on Location

 Pre-mixing colors is important for a knife painter.
 Start with enough white squeezed out to cover the whole painting support.
 Divide the white paint up into the amount of colors you will pre-mix plus their tints.

 It is very important to use the real color wheel when mixing colors.
-The Red-Yellow-Blue color wheel will not work because the primary colors are wrong.
+The Red-Yellow-Blue color wheel will not work because the primary colors are wrong and the secondary colors are wrong and the complements and split-complements are wrong.
 The RGB/YMC won't work either, it makes it's darker values incorrectly by using black pigment to match subtracting light.

 7.5x5.5, oil, #892, 4-29-03